Great Basin Hiking Trails

 One of the best ways to get to know Great Basin National Park is by lacing up those hiking boots hittin’ the trail.
 Hiking trails are found throughout Great Basin National Park, and while each boasts incredible unexpected natural features, you can count on one thing: no crowds.
 As one of the least visited National Parks in the U.S., plan for unimaginably pristine alone-in-nature experiences at Great Basin that put you in touch with natural features found nowhere else in Nevada and in many cases, the USA.

-At this completely crowdless National Park, hike paths through groves of world’s oldest living trees—a discovery concluded at Great Basin—pristine alpine lakes loops, trails to the only active glacier in the Silver State, and routes to summit the Wheeler Peak, the second tallest peak in Nevada.
+At this nearly crowdless National Park, hike paths through groves of world’s oldest living trees—a discovery concluded at Great Basin— or on pristine alpine lakes loops, or the only active glacier in the Silver State, not to mention routes to summit Wheeler Peak, the second tallest peak in Nevada.

 Wheeler Peak Summit Trail